Learn how to structure, organize and theme your new Confluence instance with Refined.

-Here is an example of how Arctic Rim built their Confluence site home (dashboard) layout:
+Here’s how Arctic Rim built their Confluence site home layout:

 - Work with the content modules in the layout editor to display the content users want to find first on site homes, category homes and space homes.

-- Navigation modules are a good choice if you’re after a clean, engaging and slick UI.
+- Navigation modules are a good choice if you’re after a slick and engaging UI.

-Three easy ways to personalize Confluence are to work with view permissions, start sites and text variables.
+There are three easy ways to personalize Confluence: view permissions, start sites and text variables.

-View permissions mean you can define who sees what content sections, what categories, and what sites (according to groups or individuals).
-Arctic Rim created a content section on their Team Site home with a navigation link to each team work space.
-They applied view permissions to each navigation link (in the layout editor) so that teams only saw the link to their own home.
-For example, the IT team saw a “Go to IT Team Home” link, and the marketing team saw a “Go to Marketing Home” link.
+- View permissions let you to define who can see what content sections, categories, and sites.
+You can grant permissions to groups or individuals.
+Arctic Rim created a content section on their team site home with a navigation link to each team work space.
+They applied view permissions to each navigation link (you can do this in the layout editor) so that teams only see the link to their own home.
+For example, the IT team sees a “Go to IT Team Home” link, and the marketing team sees a “Go to Marketing Home” link.

-- Set start sites if you want users to login in and begin at a specific site
+- Set start sites if you want users to log in and begin at a specific site.

 - Use text variables to automate personalized text.

 Some features mentioned in this post are available only on Refined for Confluence Sever and Data Center.
 Compare Refined for Confluence Cloud and Server/Data Center here.